-- the historical transaction amounts during the Track Record Period; - the transaction amounts of the Design Services for the eleven months ended November 30, 2021, which amounted to approximately RMB45.9 million, according to the management account of our Company; - the estimated revenue to be recognized in relation to the Design Services provided by us pursuant to the existing contracts with Lushang Development Associates and Shandong Commercial Associates.
-As of October 31, 2021, the contracted amounts of existing contracts entered into with Lushang Development Associates and Shandong Commercial Associates for the Design Services for the year ending December 31, 2022 were estimated to be approximately RMB27.1 million and RMB2.2 million, respectively;

-- the estimated service fee to be charged for the Design Services, which is based on the historical service fee charged during the Track Record Period and the expected increase in operational costs associated with the Design Services, including but not limited to labor costs, administration costs and costs of materials used for providing the services: - the estimated number of projects to be developed and owned by Lushang Development Associates for which we anticipate we may be engaged to provide the Design Services for the two years ending December 31, 2023.
-It is anticipated that we may be engaged by Lushang Development Associates to provide architectural design services for 35 and 46 projects, landscape design services for 21 and 27 projects, decorative design services for 44 and 58 project and decoration management services for 40 and 52 projects for each of the two years ending December 31, 2023, respectively; - the estimated number of projects owned by Shandong Commercial Associates for which we anticipate we may be engaged to provide the Design Services for the two years ending December 31, 2023.
+- the historical transaction amounts during the Track Record Period; - the estimated revenue to be recognized in relation to the Design Services provided by us pursuant to the existing contracts with Lushang Development Associates and Shandong Commercial Associates.
+As of December 31, 2021, the contracted amounts of existing contracts entered into with Lushang Development Associates and Shandong Commercial Associates for the Design Services for the year ending December 31, 2022 were estimated to be approximately RMB16.9 million and RMB2.3 million, respectively; - the estimated service fee to be charged for the Design Services, which is based on the historical service fee charged during the Track Record Period and the expected increase in operational costs associated with the Design Services, including but not limited to labor costs, administration costs and costs of materials used for providing the services; - the estimated number of projects to be developed and owned by Lushang Development Associates for which we anticipate we may be engaged to provide the Design Services for the two years ending December 31, 2023.
+It is anticipated that we may be engaged by Lushang Development Associates to provide architectural design services for 35 and 46 projects, landscape design services for 21 and 27 projects, decorative design services for 44 and 58 project and decoration management services for 40 and 52 projects for each of the two years ending December 31, 2023, respectively; - the estimated number of projects for which we anticipate we may be engaged to provide the Design Services for the two years ending December 31, 2023.
 It is anticipated that we may be engaged by Shandong Commercial Associates to provide architectural design services for five and six projects, landscape design services for three and five projects, decorative design services for six and seven projects and decoration management services for two and three projects for each of the two years ending December 31, 2023, respectively; and - the estimated increase in costs to be involved in the Design Services taking into account the historical increase in costs during the Track Record Period.